Category

 • Performing a head count at the assembly point to account for any lost people

 It’s important to note that not all emergencies will require evacuation.
 Certain emergencies, such as tornadoes and some biological hazards, are best dealt with by sheltering in place.
-Regardless, the process of preparing for that is very similar to that of an evacuation, but instead of gathering at a point outside the building, you’re gathering in interior rooms.
+Regardless, the process of preparing for that is very similar to an evacuation, but instead of gathering at a point outside the building, you gather in interior rooms.

 4. Evaluate resources and tools

 As you develop emergency action plans for different situations, list the emergency equipment and resources your team will need to stay safe and secure.
-You might already have some of the necessary supplies, so take stock and identify the gaps in your readiness for emergency plans.
+You might already have some of the necessary supplies; take stock and identify any gaps in your emergency preparedness.

 These tools can include fire extinguishers, automatic fire suppression systems, escape ladders, smoke-blocking masks, other PPE, and much more.
-Resources can also come in the form of employee knowledge, such as first aid training or even search and rescue experience.
+Resources can also come in the form of employee knowledge, such as first-aid training or search-and-rescue experience.

-Resources can also include emergency contacts and first responders, such as the fire department, law enforcement, and emergency medical services.
+Resources can also include phone numbers, emergency contacts, and first responders, such as the fire department, law enforcement, and emergency medical services.
 Be sure to have emergency numbers clearly documented and accessible at a moment’s notice.

 5. Document the plan and update it

 Here’s where the rubber meets the road—or rather, where the pen meets the paper.
-You now know what emergencies might sneak up on your organization, and you also know how to handle them in a way that keeps everyone safe.
-It’s time to capture them in a clear and accessible way.
+You now know what emergencies might sneak up on your organization and how to handle them safely.
+It’s time to capture them clearly and accessibly.

-As mentioned above, our own template provides a fillable format for this information, so you just have to plug in your organization’s details.
+As mentioned above, our template provides a fillable form for this information, so you just need to enter your organization’s details.
 As long as you include everything needed for a safe and effective response, your emergency action plan format can be whatever you and your people find most intuitive.
-Once you have these details documented, introduce the plan to all current employees, and familiarize all new hires with it as part of their onboarding process.
+Once you have these details documented, introduce the plan to all current employees and familiarize new hires with it during onboarding.

-Much like how a business changes over time, emergency management must also evolve.
-Review your plans at least once per year to make sure they’re still applicable and create new ones if your business moves to a new location or undergoes a renovation—or whenever a new potential threat emerges.
+Just as a business evolves over time, emergency management must also evolve.
+Review your plans at least once per year to ensure they’re still applicable, and create new ones if your business moves to a new location or undergoes a renovation—or whenever a new potential threat emerges.
 It’s also best practice to review the plans with all employees whenever the entire plan changes or with certain groups if a section changes that impacts them.

 6. Train and prepare